Sonic Prime

 Sonic Prime is an animated television series based on the Sonic the Hedgehog video game series, co-produced by Sega Sammy Group, WildBrain Studios and Man of Action Entertainment.
-It is the sixth animated television series based on the franchise and shares its continuity with the primary canon.
+It is the sixth animated television series based on the franchise since the last mainline series Sonic X (2003-2006), following the spin-off series Sonic Boom.

 The first season, consisting of eight episodes, was released on Netflix on December 15, 2022.
 The second season, also consisting of eight episodes, was released on July 13, 2023.
 The third and final season, consisting of seven episodes, was released on January 11, 2024.

 Plot

 During a battle with his arch-nemesis Doctor Eggman, Sonic the Hedgehog accidentally shatters the Paradox Prism, a crystalline artifact with reality-bending powers.
 This drastically warps reality and creates the "Shatterverse", a new section of the multiverse with five alternate dimensions called "Shatterspaces", each of them formed by one of the Prism shards and inhabited by alternative versions of Sonic's friends (Miles "Tails" Prower, Knuckles the Echidna, Amy Rose, Rouge the Bat and Big the Cat), but lacking their own versions of him.

 Sonic first arrives in New Yoke City, a futuristic dystopian version of Green Hill ruled by a quintet of Doctor Eggman variants who call themselves the Chaos Council and used the power of its shard to conquer it.
 After learning of the Prism's existence, they seek to conquer the Shatterverse by obtaining all five shards, but are opposed by Sonic and a resistance formed from the city's inhabitants.

 While attempting to reassemble the Prism and restore his reality, which became the dull and lifeless Ghost Hill following the Prism's shattering, Sonic ventures to other Shatterspaces to retrieve the shards before the council can.
 These Shatterspaces consist of: